Chiomaclarice/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays all users and their home directory in sorted order
+script finds all missing files and directory